anva76/Udacity-fsnd-project-05/backend/readme.md

 `PATCH '/orders/<order_id>'`

 - Sends a request to update a specific order.
 This operation is only allowed to admin users.
-- Request Arguments: `order_id` - passed as a URL parameter. `status` and the destination address parameters described above can be added in the body of a JSON request.
-At least one parameter should be present in the JSON request.
+- Request Arguments: `order_id` - passed as a URL parameter. `status` and the delivery address parameters described above can be added in the body of a JSON request.
+At least one modified parameter should be present in the JSON request.

 ```json
 {